mewais/UniqueIntervalTree/README.md

    1. Be default constructible
    2. Be move constructible
    3. Be copy constructible
-3. The value type adheres to at least ONE OF the following restrictions:
-   1. Be move assignable
-   2. Be copy assignable

 ## Usage
 Add `#include "UniqueIntervalTree/Tree.hpp"` in your source file.
 Then use any of the API functions in the following example: